S-500 missile system: History

 According to the original plans, ten S-500 battalions were to be purchased for the Russian Aerospace Defense (VKO) under the State Armament Programme 2020 (GPV-2020).

-The S-500s will work in parallel with S-400s and together are planned to replace the S-300 missile systems.
-The first units are planned to be deployed around the Moscow oblast and the country's central area.
-A naval version is the likely armament for the new Lider-class destroyer, which was to enter service after 2020 but is not operational as of 2022.
+As of 2013, the S-500s were intended to work in parallel with S-400s, and the systems together were planned to replace most of the S-300 missile systems.
+The first units are planned to be deployed around the Moscow Oblast and the country's central area in 2025.
+A naval version is the likely armament for the new Lider-class destroyer, which was to enter service after 2020 but was not operational as of 2022.

 CEO of Rostec Corporation Sergey Chemezov declared the beginning of S-500 production on 30 June 2019.
-Despite that, serial production of the first 10 systems (ordered in late 2020) only begun in 2021.
+Despite that, serial production of the first 10 systems (ordered in late 2020) only began in 2021.
+In summer 2020 Sergey Surovikin, the commander of the Aerospace Forces, seemed to confirm that the S-500 system can be used to kill satellites.

 A new contract was signed in August 2022.
+In October 2023, Defense News claimed that production of S-500 remained behind, being negatively affected by the sanctions against Russia and labor shortages.

+The cost for one S-500 system was estimated be around $700-$800 million in 2020, and up to $2.5 billion in 2023.

 Testing

 In May 2018, Russia conducted the longest range surface-to-air missile test to date with the S-500.
 According to reports citing unnamed sources familiar with U.S. intelligence on the program, the S-500 was able to hit a target 482 km (300 mi) away, which is 80 km further than the previous record.

-On 4 June 2019, the Russian Ministry of Defense posted a video showing the successful launch of a new anti ballistic missile system in the form of a long range surface to air missile.
-Though the nature of the air defence system which was being tested was not mentioned it has been widely speculated to have been a test of the S-500 Prometheus long range surface to air missile system.

-The S-500 radar was tested in late 2019.

-As of July 2021, the Russian MOD has released the first public footage of a live-fire test of the new S-500 anti-ballistic missile system at Kapustin Yar.
+In July 2021, the Russian MOD released the first public footage of a live-fire test of the new S-500 anti-ballistic missile system at Kapustin Yar.

 Operational history

-The first S-500 regiment went on combat duty in Moscow on 13 October 2021.
+The first S-500 prototype went on combat duty in Moscow on 13 October 2021.
+However, it did not yet meet the full set of requirements specified by its operator, the 1st Special Purpose Air and Missile Defense Army.
+In June 2024, Ukraine claimed the S-500 had been deployed to the Crimean peninsula to defend the Kerch Bridge.
+In its operational debut in Ukraine, the S-500 allegedly proved unsuccessful in defending against Ukrainian launched MGM-140 ATACMS missiles.